 Learning a new language is key to securing our positions in the global community we live in and by setting a starting point in our school, we can aim towards achieving this objective.

-At Key Stage 2, our objective is to build children’s curiosity and to develop a passion for Spanish and Mandarin.
+At Key Stage 2, our objective is to build children’s curiosity and to develop a passion for French and Mandarin.

 The 2014 National Curriculum for Modern Foreign Languages aims to ensure that all children:

 • Understand and respond to spoken and written language from a variety of authentic sources.

 • Are able to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and that they are continually improving the accuracy of their pronunciation and intonation.

 • Can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt.

 • Discover and develop an appreciation of a range of writing in the language studied.

 All classes within KS2 will have access to a very high-quality foreign languages curriculum using the Language Angels scheme of work and resources.
 This will progressively develop pupil skills in a foreign language through regularly taught and well-planned weekly lessons which will be taught by class teachers and/or a language specialist Mandarin teacher from within the Tapton Academy Trust.

 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes - building blocks of language into more complex, fluent and authentic language.